Table of contents

-Although cats are more at risk, dogs can also be affected by eating these vegetables and herbs if sufficient quantity is consumed, resulting in red blood cell damage.
-All forms of onion can cause problems; cooked onions, dehydrated onions and any food items containing onions.
-These are especially toxic so look out for them in baby food items and Chinese food dishes.
+Although cats are more at risk, dogs can also be affected by eating these vegetables and herbs if a sufficient quantity is consumed, resulting in red blood cell damage.
+All forms of onion can cause problems: cooked onions, dehydrated onions and any food items containing onions.
+These are especially toxic, so look out for them in baby food items and Chinese dishes.

-Grapes are extremely toxic to dogs and even a small amount can call serious illness and even death,
+Grapes are extremely toxic to dogs, and even a tiny amount can cause serious illness and even death,

-There’s something in hops which can cause seizures and can be potentially fatal to dogs.
+There’s something in hops that can cause seizures and can be potentially fatal to dogs.

-No matter how much they beg, there’s no good can come from combining dairy and sugar.
+No matter how much they beg, there’s no good that can come from combining dairy and sugar.

-The majority of people food items are also good for our pets.
-It’s fine to feed them lean meat and fresh green, leafy vegetables.
-Common sense should tell you its not Ok to offer your pooch fries or many types of bread and grains.
-Keep them away from carbohydrates and pizza is a definite no-go!
+The majority of people’s food items are also good for our pets.
+Feeding them lean meat and fresh green, leafy vegetables is fine.
+Common sense should tell you it’s not OK to offer your pooch fries or many types of bread and grains.
+Keep them away from carbohydrates, and pizza is a definite no-go!

 Kitty cat food.

-OK so I had to use artistic license for the sake of continuity, but the fact remain that what’s good for felines is not good for canines.
+OK, so I had to use artistic license for continuity, but the fact remains that what’s good for felines is not good for canines.

-Some mushrooms may be OK, others can be fatal, don’t take the risk and keep an eye on your dog in the park particularly at the foot of old trees.
-Read our article on mushrooms and dogs
+Some mushrooms may be OK, and others can be fatal.
+Don’t take the risk and keep an eye on your dog in the park, particularly at the foot of old trees.
+Please read our article on mushrooms and dogs.

-Unfortunately, I wasn’t able to find out such info about marijuana and dogs.
-However, the conclusion is that if your dog does get hold of any, you should seek a vet
+Unfortunately, I couldn’t find much info about marijuana and dogs.
+However, the conclusion is that if your dog does get hold of any, you should seek a vet.

-Syptons to look out for include dribbling, a change in heart beat, dribbling, a slower response
+Symptoms to look out for include dribbling, a change in heart rate, and a slower response.

 Read more about Dogs and Marijuana.

-Many multivitamins, especially children obes, smell sweet and so are attractive to dogs.
-These should be kept ell out the way as too much vitamin D is harmful to dogs (amongst other vitamins)
+Many multivitamins, especially children’s ones, smell sweet and are attractive to dogs.
+These should be kept well out of the way as too much vitamin D is harmful to dogs (amongst other vitamins)

-A above some nuts are fine and others such as Macadamia are clearly not.
-As some of these foods can be toxic for dogs, it is best not to take a chance.
+As mentioned above, some nuts are fine, and others, such as Macadamia, are not.
+As some nuts can be toxic for dogs, it is best not to take a chance.

-Peach stones are very bad your pet and can cause diarrhoea and other health problems.
+Peach stones are bad for your pet and can cause diarrhoea and other health problems.